evennia/evennia/docs/source/Component/Command-Sets.md

 There are several extra flags that you can set on CmdSets in order to modify how they work.
 All are optional and will be set to defaults otherwise.
-Since many of these relate to *merging* cmdsets, you might want to read the [Adding and Merging Command Sets](Command-Sets#adding-and-merging- command-sets) section for some of these to make sense.
+Since many of these relate to *merging* cmdsets, you might want to read the [Adding and Merging Command Sets](./Command-Sets#adding-and-merging- command-sets) section for some of these to make sense.

 - `key` (string) - an identifier for the cmdset.
 This is optional, but should be unique.
 It is used